 - Consider: Alt.
 1): AI/ML model training and inference at NW side.
 Alt.
 2): AI/ML model training and inference at UE side.

 - Consider: Alt. i): Set A and Set B are different (Set B is NOT a subset of Set A).
-Alt. ii): Set B is a subset of Set A. Note: Set A is for DL beam prediction and Set B is for DL beam measurement.
+Alt. ii): Set B is a subset of Set A. Note: Set A is for DL beam prediction and Set B is a set of beams whose measurements are taken as inputs of the AI/ML model.
 The codebook construction of Set A and Set B can be clarified by companies.

-- AI/ML model input: Alt 1): Only L1-RSRP measurement based on Set B; Alt.2): L1-RSRP measurement based on Set B and assistance information; Alt.
+- AI/ML model input consider: Alt 1): Only L1-RSRP measurement based on Set B; Alt.2): L1-RSRP measurement based on Set B and assistance information; Alt.
 3): CIR based on Set B; Alt.
 4): L1-RSRP measurement based on Set B and the corresponding DL Tx and/or Rx beam ID.

 - BM-Case2: Temporal Downlink beam prediction for Set A of beams based on the historic measurement results of Set B of beams